 Marathon-London employs a team approach, in which each portfolio manager is allocated a distinct portion of assets to manage within the Fund's portfolio.
 Each portfolio manager selects stocks within their region independently from the other portfolio managers.
-Mr. Ostrer and Mr. Arah are jointly responsible for determining the allocations to each portfolio manager.
-Effective on or about April 5, 2024, Mr. Ostrer will no longer serve as portfolio manager of the Fund.
+Marathon-London's Board of Directors is responsible for determining the allocations to each portfolio manager.

-REGIONAL FOCUS: EUROPE
+REGIONAL FOCUS: EUROPE Charles Carter